Hive connector#

 Requirements#

-The Hive connector requires a Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as AWS Glue Data Catalog.
+The Hive connector requires a Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as AWS Glue.

 Apache Hadoop HDFS 2.x and 3.x are supported.